 To process and maintain a registration, we will collect your name, postal address, email address(s), telephone number(s), your national insurance number, a photographic image of you, your date of birth, details about qualifications relating to your scopes of registration, inspection records, payment details and details of complaints made against you.
 We may also collect details of other interactions that we have had with you.
 For example, when you notify us of changes in your circumstances.

-To process and maintain a trade association membership, we will collect the name of the business, names of personnel in specific areas of the business, postal address(s), email address(s), telephone number(s), payment details and information relating to your declared interests at the application stage.
+To process and maintain a trade association membership, we will collect the name of the business, names of personnel in specific areas of the business, postal address(s), email address(s), telephone number(s), payment details and information relating to your declared interests.

 To process a technical enquiry, dependent upon your method of contact with us, we may collect your name, postal address, email address(s), telephone number(s).